cetic/honeypot/State Ot Art.md

 * Slow down : attacker is slowed down throughout his attacking process, the goal being to discourage him
 * None : no action is taken to prevent the attacker (Profiling?)

-To illustrate this characteristic, one can imagine that a hacker has entered a control sub-network of the wastewater treatment plant and tries to modify the position of a valve.
-From this observation, several reaction strategies are possible.
-In the case of a "Block", one can imagine that as soon as the honeypot has detected and identified the hacker, it is automatically black listed and the connection is interrupted.
+To illustrate this characteristic, one can imagine that a hacker has entered an HMI of the wastewater treatment plant and tries to modify the position of a valve (actuator).
+Based on this observation, several reaction strategies are possible.
+In the case of a **Block**, one can imagine that as soon as the honeypot has detected and identified the pirate, it is automatically blacklisted and the connection is interrupted.
-In the case of a "Defuse", the hacker has already achieved his goal and the command to modify the position of the valve has been sent.
-From this moment, the honeypot is able to detect unauthorized activity and the attack is defused.
+In the case of a **Defuse**, the pirate has already achieved his objective and the command to modify the position of the valve has been sent.
+From this moment, the honeypot is able to detect unauthorized activity.
+The attack is defused and the valve has returned to its normal state.
-In the case of a "Slow down", everything is done to slow it down and discourage it.
-When he thinks he has sent the command to modify the position of the valve, his identity is verified and he is faced with a new pitfall.
+In the case of a **Slow down**, everything is done to slow down and discourage the attacker.
+When he thinks he has sent the command to modify the position of the valve, another verification is requested, the process is slowed down or does not succeed.
+Concretely, he is faced with new pitfalls and his objective is never achieved.
-Finally, if we decide that the honeypot of our wastewater treatment plant is intended to study the behavior of the hacker, we can decide to let it act with complete impunity and study its methodology.
-Then, it can be decided not to apply any containment strategy ("None").
+Finally, if we decide that the honeypot of our treatment plant is intended to study the behavior of the hacker, we can decide to let him act with impunity and study his methodology.
+The attacker can reach his target with or without difficulty, depending on the implementation of the honeypot.
+In this case, no containment policy (**None**) is applied.

 ### Observability
 This characteristic does not directly concern the technical aspects, but rather its ability to capture types of data [^1]: